 - Meta infographics.

 - Pre-calculated reminders of key matchups.

 - Ranked lists of one Pokemon and its aggregated battle scores or ratings against the other eligible Pokemon (i.e. “the meta”).

 Competitors are expected to come to the battle prepared, having done their homework and training ahead of time, ready to take on their opponent using their own skill, without using programming, AI, or other people to make their critical decisions.

 Unsporting conduct will not be tolerated at any time before, during, or after a tournament.
-All officials, competitors, and spectators must behave in a polite and respectful manner.
-Unsporting conduct toward any officials, competitors, or spectators is unacceptable.
+All officials, Competitors, and Spectators must behave in a polite and respectful manner.
+Unsporting conduct toward any officials, Competitors, or Spectators is unacceptable and will not be tolerated.
 Examples include, but are not limited to:

-- Engaging in behavior, either in person or online, that could reasonably be expected to create a feeling of being harassed, bullied, stalked, shamed, or intimidated.
+- Engaging in behavior, either in person or online, that could reasonably be expected to create a feeling of being harassed (sexually or otherwise), bullied, stalked, shamed, or intimidated.

 - Being argumentative, belligerent, insulting, or aggressive.